 Before You Start

-Before you start writing an end of year report for your PMO, think about what you are doing it for.
+Before you start writing your PMO end of year report, think about what you are doing it for.
 Who is going to receive it?
 What are they going to use it for?

 You may think it’s worth doing for your own personal benefit as a PMO leader, and for your team.
 An end of year report provides a snapshot in time of achievements over a 12-month period, and it can be a useful document to look back on in years to come.
 It can also be helpful for staff appraisals and evaluations, and for documenting the value of the PMO.